kevL/yata/ReadMe.txt

 LMB+Ctrl+Shift - you get the idea ...

 click on the colheads
+LMB       - click-drag col-boundary to re-width a col (The text of a colhead
+            ought appear slightly grayed if its col has been user-sized.)
-LMB       - click-drag col-boundary to re-width a col RMB       - click a col-boundary to auto-width a col RMB+Shift - sorts the table by the col either ascending or descending
+RMB       - click a col-boundary to auto-width a col RMB+Shift - sorts the table by the col either ascending or descending